whenchyiv/PushPitch2Mod/README.md

-PushPitch2Mod - Modwheel for Ableton Push
+PushPitch2Mod - Mod wheel for Ableton Push
 =============

-PushPitch2Mod is a Max for Live device that lets you use Ableton Push's pitch bend touch strip as a modwheel.
-The device works on a per-track basis, meaning that you can have the touch strip act as a modwheel on one track, while retaining Push's default pitch bend functionality on another.
-Touch strip and LED behavior are changed in Modwheel Mode to simulate a modwheel.
+PushPitch2Mod is a Max for Live device that lets you use Ableton Push's pitch bend touch strip as a mod wheel.
+The device works on a per-track basis, meaning that you can have the touch strip act as a mod wheel on one track, while retaining Push's default pitch bend functionality on another.
+Touch strip and LED behavior are changed in Modwheel Mode to simulate a mod wheel.

 Installation
 -------